defilogist/tensor-trade-py/README.md

 ## Tips

-If you like this client, you can tip me at: wiseCUogbp8QkzrNF6ku8cfZrWkRtbTinYso1KQRH7i
+If you like this client, you can tip me at: thewisetrade.sol

 ## Install